hlascelles/samudra/_posts/explore/2021-06-03-plastic-recycling.md

 Which is the best recycling method in each case depends on the plastic type, its contamination level and the goals set to be achieved.
 The costs and energy intensity of recycling increases "the further back you go" (see diagram above).
 If a recycling method requires a higher energy input than the original polymer had, then from an energy point of view it is best to make virgin plastic.
-The current recycling infrastructure for plastic waste is dominated by mechanical recycling, but it's potential is limited in further increasing pellet quality in a financially sustainable way.
+The current recycling infrastructure for plastic waste is dominated by mechanical recycling, but it's potential is limited to further increasing pellet quality in a financially sustainable way.
 Other recycling methods have a lot of potential and are expected to gain substantial market shares as complementary techniques to mechanical recycling.